 - An independent investigator to undertake a full investigation into complaints; and

-- Assistance drafting and implementing policies and procedures to prevent these issues occurring and assist in managing them if they do arise.
+- Assistance drafting and implementing policies and procedures to prevent these issues from occurring and assist in managing them if they do arise.